 “PGT-A helps the embryology team to select embryos that have the best chance of implanting.” says Professor Macklon, “It can benefit women over 40 provided that there are enough embryos to choose from.
 If there is only one embryo created, then PGT-A can have limited value.”
 Following IVF, day 5 embryos (blastocysts) are biopsied and the cells sent to a laboratory to be genetically tested.
 Any embryos that are found to be “normal” can then be transferred in a later frozen embryo transfer one at a time.

 The LWC’s IVF Select programme has seen high success rates (up to 60%) for women over 40 who use PGT-A as a method of embryo selection.
 However, the number of patients is small, and the success rates are based on patients who have a normal (“euploid”) embryo to transfer.

-For women over 40, and particularly women over 43 who will have limited success with their own eggs, IVF treatment with donor eggs can increase their chance of success up to 50-60%.
+For women looking to become pregnant over 40, and particularly women over 43 who will have limited success with their own eggs, IVF treatment with donor eggs can increase their chance of success up to 50-60%.